 'I started crying.
 When I finally saw her, relief flooded through me and I ran towards her and hugged her.
 After realising our house was destroyed, I started to cry again.
 But my wife gave me courage; she looked at me and said "we can build another house.
 At least we still have each other"'.

-Pictured: Bir and Tarka - 'People don't just die from disasters like this one; they die from the helplessness that comes after the disaster has happened.
-The support we received made sure we were not helpless.
-We are so happy and truly grateful for your support.'
+Pictured: Bir and Tarka - 'People don't just die from disasters like this one; they die from the helplessness that comes after the disaster has happened.'

 In those first days and weeks, getting food, water and shelter was a priority.